Jeremy-Nourri/Jeremy-Nourri/README.md

 </div>
 <div align="center" width="760" >
   <p>
-    I'm a full-stack developer with a focus on React and Node.js, hailing from the beautiful country of France 🇫🇷.
+    I'm a full-stack developer with a focus on React/Next.js and Node.js, hailing from the beautiful country of France 🇫🇷.
   </p>
   <p>
     I dedicate to honing my skills and staying up-to-date with the latest technologies.